-Movant Federal Police Foundation, ICE Officers Division, has no parent company, and no publicly held company owns 10 percent or more of its stock.
-The other movants are Texas officials and counties, with no parent companies or stock.
+The Federal Police Foundation, ICE Officers Division, has no parent company, and no publicly held company owns 10 percent or more of its stock.
+The other amici are Texas officials and counties, with no parent companies or stock.

-TABLE OF CONTENTS QUESTIONS PRESENTED..... i PARTIES TO THE PROCEEDINGS......ii RULE 29.6 STATEMENT.....ii TABLE OF AUTHORITIES...... vi INTEREST OF MOVANTS FOR INTERVENTION OR AMICI CURIAE1 OPINIONS BELOW2 STATUTORY PROVISIONS INVOLVED.....2 STATEMENT OF THE CASE2 SUMMARY OF ARGUMENT......3 ARGUMENT.....4 POLICIES CHALLENGED ARE I. THE UNLAWFUL 4 A. The Final Memorandum violates the INA6 The Final Memorandum violates § 1226(c)......7 The Final Memorandum violates § 1231(a)11 3.
-The Final Memorandum violates § 1225(b)12 The Final Memorandum violates the INA generally17 The Final Memorandum violates APA notice-and-comment requirements17
+TABLE OF CONTENTS QUESTIONS PRESENTED..... i PARTIES TO THE PROCEEDINGS......ii RULE 29.6 STATEMENT.....ii TABLE OF AUTHORITIES...... vi INTEREST OF AMICI CURIAE1 OPINIONS BELOW2 JURISDICTION2 STATUTORY PROVISIONS INVOLVED.....2 STATEMENT OF THE CASE2 SUMMARY OF ARGUMENT......3 ARGUMENT.....4 CHALLENGED POLICIES UNLAWFUL4 A. The Final Memorandum violates the INA6 The Final Memorandum violates § 1226(c)......7 The Final Memorandum violates § 1231(a)11 The Final Memorandum violates § 1225(b)12 4.
+The Final Memorandum violates the INA generally17 B. The Final Memorandum violates APA notice-and-comment requirements17